NomicFoundation/hardhat/docs/guides/ganache-tests.md

 You don't need to do anything especial to use Ganache if you don't want to.

-Just start Ganache and run Buidler with
+Just start Ganache and run Hardhat with

 ```
-npx buidler --network localhost test
+npx hardhat --network localhost test
 ```

-## Using the `buidler-ganache` plugin
+## Using the `hardhat-ganache` plugin

-If you don't want to manually start and stop Ganache every time, you can use the `buidler-ganache` plugin.
+If you don't want to manually start and stop Ganache every time, you can use the `hardhat-ganache` plugin.

 This plugin creates a network called `ganache`, and automatically starts and stops Ganache before and after running your tests and scripts.